 Johns Hopkins SAIS students, whether they take courses online or on-campus, can also take advantage of our robust career services, which include access to tailored job searches, career coaching, networking and professional development opportunities.
 Visit our sustainable energy careers page for more information.Visit our sustainable energy careers page

-The MA in Sustainable Energy is a 40-credit program with sustainable energy courses covering finance, economics, international energy markets, and policy.
-It is a cohort-based program that is delivered online and is completed in 21 months.
-The curriculum has been designed to align with the expertise that energy sector employers need the most.
-Graduates will have opportunities to develop their knowledge as well as apply what they’ve learned to real-world challenges.
+The MA in Sustainable Energy is a rigorous, 40-credit program that includes in-depth study of finance, economics, international energy markets, and policy as they relate to the field of sustainable energy.
+This cohort-based program is delivered online and completed in 21 months.
+The curriculum aligns with the expertise that energy sector employers need the most, building skills in quantitative and qualitative analysis and exploring advanced financial and economic concepts that are relevant to achieving the future of sustainable energy.
+Graduates will be challenged to develop their knowledge and apply what they’ve learned to solve complex, real-world problems.

 The Johns Hopkins SAIS MA in Sustainable Energy (online) is open to applicants from a wide variety of backgrounds.
 We take a holistic approach to reviewing candidates, and, as a result, there is no minimum GPA or GRE/GMAT requirement for admission to the program.
 See our admissions page for a full list of requirements.